-In view of the various regulatory actions and requirements, it is necessary for professional to know about the companies and their promoters/directors before taking up any assignment or before engaging for any signing and certification work.
+In view of the various regulatory actions and requirements, it is necessary for professional to know about the company's and its promoters/directors before taking up any assignment or before engaging for any signing and certification work.
 This part of the study material also covers the role of company secretaries in the various business segments and the requirements, obligation and penal provisions relating to the KYC, signing and certification requirements.